yevkk/labs-oop/lab1-sem2/README.md

 ### Unit tests
 Unit tests are provided for countries' policies simulations.
 [Catch 2](https://github.com/catchorg/Catch2 "Project github page") is used.
-To run unit tests you should change line 3 i *.pro* file as it is shown lower:
+To run unit tests you should change line 3 in *.pro* file as it is shown lower:
 ```qmake
 CONFIG += testsConfig
 ```